technofocus-pte/mscpltsecdepth/Labs/Lab 08/Lab 8 - Microsoft Copilot for Security and Microsoft Defender Threat Intelligence_2.1.md

 **Summary**

-In this lab, you’ve utilized Microsoft Copilot for Security Standalone to explore and access threat-related articles, enabling you to stay updated on the latest cybersecurity trends and emerging threats.
+In this lab, you’ve utilized Microsoft Security Copilot Standalone to explore and access threat-related articles, enabling you to stay updated on the latest cybersecurity trends and emerging threats.
 Then, you’ve obtained valuable insights into the Silk Typhoon threat actor